SupTechRM/Seven/README.md

 ## Contributions

 Seven is open to contributions, but we recommend you create a pull request/issue to or replying to inform what you are working on.
 Contribution and Feedback are always appreciated!

+Please read CONTRIBUTING.md for details on Contribution for Seven.